rutgers-oarc/fpga/hls_hello_instructions.md

 ```

 Now, 3B in hex = 59 in decimal, so we specify this bus.
-If you notice, PCI s:b:d:f  is socket:bus:device:function, so socket is 0000, bus is 3B, device is 0 and function is 0.
+If you notice, `PCI s:b:d:f`  is `socket:bus:device:function`, so socket is 0000, bus is 3B, device is 0 and function is 0.

 ```
 [kp807@fpga1 build_synth]$ fpgaconf  -B 59 -S 0 hello_afu.gbs